lukeveitch/LyricsScraper/README.md

 # LyricsScraper

 Small program that runs in the terminal.
-Webscraped the Songlyrics website using requests and BeautifulSoup library.
+Webscraped the Songlyrics website using requests and BeautifulSoup libraries.